TaherehZarratEhsan/starter-hugo-academic/content/home/experience.md

         * Deep learning methods such as Transformer, Attention, GNN, and AE using customized loss function and maximum likelihood principle
         * Probabilistic deep learning, unsupervised learning, and generative modeling such as VAE, GAN, pix2pix, Cycle GAN, Normalizing flows
-        * Published 2 IEEE international Conference papers at ICCKE and IKT, Published 2 journal paper at multimedia tools and applications and visual computer journals
+        * Published 2 IEEE international Conference papers at ICCKE and IKT
+        * Published 2 journal paper at multimedia tools and applications (Q1) and visual computer (Q2) journals

   - title: Master Researcher
     company: University of Guilan